naseemkullah/gcp-accountant/README.md

 * It is highly recommended that resources be labelled at a granular level.
 The granularity of the labels will be reflected in the results.

+## Installation

+    npm install -g

+## Usage

+Execute `gcp-accountant` and answer the questions:

+    $ gcp-accountant
+    ?
+What is the billing dataset called?
+(Use arrow keys) ❯ billing
+      not-billing
+      not-billing-either
+    [..]

 ## How it works

 First, `gcp-accountant` makes use of [inquirer](https://www.npmjs.com/package/inquirer) and the [Google BigQuery Client Library for Node.js](https://www.npmjs.com/package/@google-cloud/bigquery) to gather some info from the user: